syed-mohd-fasih/SlitherStrike/README.md

-# 🐍 Slither Strike - Advanced Snake Game
+# 🐍 Slither Strike - A Snake Game Made with Java Swing

 Slither Strike is a modern, feature-rich take on the classic Snake game, developed in Java using Swing.
 It introduces new gameplay mechanics like power-ups, special levels, login support, and a polished user interface with custom graphics